heroicyang/kloud/README.md

 })
 ```

-Also, you can use `Client.putBuffer(buffer, filename, headers, callback)` to put a sting or buffer data:
+Also, you can use `Client.putBuffer(buffer, filename, headers, callback)` to put a string or buffer data:

 ```javascript
 var buf = new Buffer('hello world');